ardielle/ardielle-tools/README.md

 ## Usage

 The [rdl](rdl) contains the main `rdl` command line tool and core code generators that the tool itself depends on.
-Other generators are in the [rdl-gen](rdl-gen) dcirectory.
+Other generators are in the [rdl-gen](rdl-gen) directory.

 The `rdl` tool has the following usage: